OutSquareCapital/pychain/README.md

 * **`Iter[T]`**: For any `Iterable`.
 This is the most generic and powerful wrapper.
 Most operations are **lazy**.
 * **`Dict[KT, VT]`**: For `dict` objects.
 * **`Array[T]`**: For `numpy.ndarray` objects.

+**Note on `Array`**:

+An internal protocol implementations allows to avoid any dependency on numpy, keeping pychain lightweight.

 ### Interoperability